Updated September 30, 2020

 If you have used different country versions of the calculator in your lesson, we are hopeful that we have a work-around solution for you in the meantime.
 We have two additional resources to offer you to help students see how results differ by country:

-- This spring, we launched an open data platform, the Ecological Footprint Explorer, to make it easier for everyone to access our data.
-All of the 2017 edition National Footprint Account data is now available for download free of charge under a Creative Commons license.
+- In spring 2017, we launched an open data platform, the Ecological Footprint Explorer, to make it easier for everyone to access our data.
+National Footprint and Biocapacity Accounts data is now available for download free of charge under a Creative Commons license.
 Once your students calculate their Footprint, you can direct them to the open data site to see how they compare to the average person in the US, and countries around the world.
-If they choose Compare Countries at the top navigation, they will go to this page http://data.footprintnetwork.org/#/compareCountries?cn=all&type=EFCtot&yr=2013, where they can see the average Ecological Footprint of all countries.
+If they choose Compare Countries at the top navigation, they will go to this page, where they can see the average Ecological Footprint of all countries.
 They can also select a country or countries in the top left field to compare their personal results to other averages.

 - Another resource we can offer is our interactive maps at footprintnetwork.org/maps, which present the data from our Footprint Explorer in a map format with a list under the map.
-If students click the center circle that says Ecological Footprint Per Person, they will be taken to this link http://www.footprintnetwork.org/content/documents/ecological_footprint_nations/ecological_per_capita.html, where they can click on a country to find the average Ecological Footprint per person in that country and similarly compare their results that way.
+Students can select the Ecological Footprint Per Person circle below the map, then click on a country to find the average Ecological Footprint per person in that country and compare their results.
 They can also look at the list under the map and see how countries rank.

 Global Footprint Network